Privacy Policy

 We may also disclose information to our related companies or our related entities.
 We will only disclose an individual’s information in accordance with the Privacy Act.

-We may exchange personal information with the following types of entities, some of which may be located overseas.
+We may exchange personal information with the following types of entities, some of which may be located overseas, including entities located in the United States of America.
 The types of entities include:

-• where we are authorised to do so by law, such as under the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (Cth), government and law enforcement agencies or regulators;
+- where we are authorised or required to do so by law, such as under the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (Cth), government and law enforcement agencies or regulators;

 Cross Border Disclosure